Rabies is a disease that is most commonly transmitted through a bite

 Dog bites are the cause of about 97% of worldwide rabies.
 Economically, rabies is one of the main causes for livestock death in certain third world countries.

-Any pet that has been attacked by a wild mammal or a bat should take caution as they could be exposed to rabies.
+Any pet that has been attacked by a wild mammal or a bat should be treated with caution as they could be exposed to rabies.
 It is best that you take your pet to a vet to ensure that they are okay.
 Dogs and cats that have not been vaccinated as well as attacked should be dealt with extreme care.

 People traveling with pets to countries that have been rabies free will be required to put their pets in quarantine for six months and then vaccinated one month before being returned to the owner.